KeroseneNotForConsumption/kerosenenotforconsumption.github.io/_posts/en/2022-02-17-the-pka-of-water.md

 2. The term 'concentration' for the molar concentration of water implies that water can be viewed as both a solvent and a solute, which is not possible.
 3. Even if this was possible, $ \left [ \text{H}_{2}\text{O} \right ] = 55.3 \text{M}$ is too large to be considered as dilute.
 Thus, one cannot approximate the activity of water with its molar concentration.

-This may seem like a silly mistake, one may ask why such error is very widespread.
+This may seem like a silly mistake; one may ask why such error is very widespread.
 This is well laid out in the aforementioned ["What is the pKa of water?"](https://chem.libretexts.org/Bookshelves/Organic_Chemistry/Supplemental_Modules_(Organic_Chemistry)/Fundamentals/What_is_the_pKa_of_water) article.
 In essence, this mistake was first made by prominent chemists like Brønsted who were just as confused as you.
 After a while, some other physical organic chemists also made the same mistake while trying to indirectly obtain the $\text{p}K_{\text{a}}$ of water.
 Then it made its way to countless publications, textbooks, and $\text{p}K_{\text{a}}$ tables without being scrutinized, and now thousands and millions of chemistry students are left to suffer from the resulting confusion.

 The **correct** way of obtaining the $\text{p}K_{\text{a}}$ of water continues from $\left [ \text{H}^{+} \right ] = 1.0 \times 10^{-7} \text{M}$ and $\left [ \text{OH}^{-} \right ] = 1.0 \times 10^{-7} \text{M}$.

 $$K_\text{a} = \frac{1.0 \times 10^{-14}}{a_{\text{H}_{2}\text{O}}} = 1.0 \times 10^{-14}$$

 The activity of water is taken as unity (as $1$), and even though this '$1$' is mathematically insignificant, it is very important in chemistry.
 It signifies that water is in its *reference state* as a pure liquid.
-Thus the resulting $\text{p}K_{\text{a}} = 14.0$ ***automatically implies* that water is the solvent and not a solute**.
+Thus, the resulting $\text{p}K_{\text{a}} = 14.0$ ***automatically implies* that water is the solvent and not a solute**.
 This emphasis on the solvent will prove to be very important for the rest of the article.

 # Water as Both Solvent and Acid